jmsech/Study-Buddy/README.md

 User: Class used to represent the users who sign up for StudyBuddy.
 There are two types of users:
 Students and Professors who have different functionality.

-ApplicationController: Class that calls all of the other controllers.
+ApplicationController: Main controller class, which calls all of the other controllers.
-EventsController: Controls the functionality of creating, displaying, deleting, and editing events.
+EventsController: Contains the functions for creating, rendering, deleting, and editing events.
-RecsController: Controls the functionality of asking for recommendations, calling the recommendation algorithm, and displaying the possible recommended study events.
+RecsController: Contains the functions for asking for recommendations, calling the recommendation algorithm, and displaying the possible recommended study events.
-UserController: Controls the functionality of managing users signup, login, and authentication, as well as collecting events from the user's google cal.
+UserController: Contains the functions for managing users signup, login, and authentication, as well as collecting events from the user's google cal.

 RecommendationAlgorithm: The main algorithm for this app.
-It takes in a list of busy times from all of the users it's generating the recommendation for, as well as their desired length of study session time, and returns a list of possible study events for the user to choose from.
+It takes in a list of busy times from all of the users it's generating the recommendation for, as well as their desired length of study session time, and the dates between which they're looking for a recommendation (which it gets from the recommendation form, located in the RecController) and returns a list of possible study events for the user to choose from.

 TimeChunk: Class used to represent chunks of time when the user is busy or free to aid the recommendation algorithm.